ritz078/rollup-plugin-filesize/Readme.md

 Whether to show [Brotli](https://www.wikiwand.com/en/Brotli) size or not

 #### showBeforeSizes

-type: `boolean`
+type: `"release", ``"build"`, or `"none"`
-default: false
+default: `"none"`

-Whether to show a comparison between the `output.file` file size as it was and as it is now being written.
-Useful to compare size of a new release to the previous one (though note that if you run Rollup multiple times, this info will be lost, except if still in your terminal history).
+Indicates how, if any, comparisons will be shown between the `output.file` file size as it was and as it is now being written.

+If set to `"release"`, will compare the file size at present to that of the last npm release.

+If set to `"build"`, the size of the file that is now being built will be compared to the immediately previous build.
+This means that if you run Rollup multiple times with this option, the info on the previous package size will be lost (since Rollup will have overwritten your copy), so with this option, you will need to consult your terminal history to see what the file size was prior to your changes.
+This option may be useful if you wish to compare size changes incrementally as you are developing rather than comparing to your last release.

 #### format